LadyAppleButter/html_css_cheatsheet/ReadMe.txt

 ------------------ Common commands to remember ------------------
 >> use start "file.html" to open an html file in a web browser

+///2024///

+2024 October 10 Thursday

+It has been awhile.
+Working on another project and wanted to update ( and maybe continue) this project.

+UPDATE

+FORM
+	> Had to comment some items;
+		> 'key term and phrases'; does not feel necessary but don't want to delete it youtube
+		> 'input'; cannot find where we got that info. does not appear to be on the previous form page
+	> Renamed a class to remove redunacey
+		> 'definition' to 'info-table'
+	> Added definitions and examples to 'input' and 'datalist'
+	> Added divs and classes to the remaining info-table

+STYLES
+	> commented out old style for the body
+	> note: found out the display we were trying to use was not working because we was using to the wrond selector type ('.body instead of body')
+	> seperated css into sections
+	> added class selector (info-table) and set display to grid
+		> set grid to display 3 columns with some margins and gutter for readablity

 ///2023///

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>> November >>>>>>>>>>>>>>>>>>>>>>>>>>>>>